ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/index.md

 ##### Node discovery

 Java client provides the ability to discover ClickHouse nodes automatically.
 Auto-discovery is disabled by default.
-To manually enable it, set `auto_discovery`  to `true`:
+To manually enable it, set the `auto_discovery` property  to `true`:

 ```java
 properties.setProperty("auto_discovery", "true");